Thursday, August 13, 2015

 We left the wildflower garden and went off the beaten path into the woods to see the wildflowers.

 Many of the walkers had walking sticks, so Nevada found one for him.
-Even though the day was a bit cool, we were soon removing our long sleeves and tying them around our waists.
+Even though the day was a bit cool, we soon removed our long sleeves and tied them around our waists.

 Wildflower HIke